contrapunctus-1/chronometrist/README.md

 * Has commands to shows useful summaries
 * Has a more useful implementation of hooks (see [Hooks](#Hooks))

+## Differences from Org time tracking
+* Chronometrist is tailored towards long-term, rarely-changing, everyday tasks, rather than transient ones.
+You might think of it as a program to help balance your day, or to help you form habits.

 ## Installation
 You can get `chronometrist` from https://framagit.org/contrapunctus/chronometrist/